-FIG. 11.- BPT diagnostic diagram for narrow emission lines in the RL (red square) and matched RQ (blue circle) composite spectra and for detections of all four lines in the individual line fits from Shen et al. (2011) (red (RL) and blue (RQ) dots).
-The solid and dashed black lines show the demarcation lines between star forming galaxies and AGN from Kewley et al. (2001) and Kauffmann et al. (2003) respectively.
-Both the RL and RQ composite are located within the region indicating photo-ionization by AGN, while the RL composite is consistent with a harder ionizing spectrum.
+Figure 11.
+BPT diagnostic diagram for narrow emission lines in the RL (red square) and matched RQ (blue circle) composite spectra and for detections of all four lines in the individual line fits from Shen et al. (2011; red (RL) and blue (RQ) dots).
+The solid and dashed black lines show the demarcation lines between star-forming galaxies and AGN from Kewley et al. (2001) and Kauffmann et al. (2003), respectively.
+The RL and RQ composites are both located within the region indicating photoionization by AGN, while the RL composite is consistent with a harder ionizing spectrum.

-Kewley et al. 2001).
-In the high signal-to-noise composite spectra it is possible to disentangle the broad and narrow H $\alpha$ and H $\beta$ components by fitting the respective spectral region with a multi-component model.
-We measure the narrow H $\alpha$ , N II, H $\beta$ and [O III] lines from this spectral fit and show their position on the BPT diagram in Fig. 11.
-We also show line ratios for individual objects from Shen et al. (2011), but caution that they can be more uncertain since the narrow lines are often weak and the de-blending from the broad lines in low to moderate signal-to-noise ratio spectra is challenging.
+composite spectra with a high signal-to-noise ratio, it is possible to disentangle the broad and narrow H α and H β components by fitting the respective spectral region with a multicomponent model.
+We measure the narrow H α , N II, H β and [O III] lines from this spectral fit and show their position on the BPT diagram in Figure 11.
+We also show line ratios for individual objects from Shen et al. (2011), but caution that they can be more uncertain since the narrow lines are often weak and the deblending from the broad lines in spectra with low-tomoderate signal-to-noise ratios is challenging.
 Both the RL and RQ quasars have average line ratios that clearly locate them in the AGN regime.
 The RL composite is slightly offset from the RQ composite in the direction of a harder ionizing radiation.
-This provides further support for a harder UV spectrum for RL quasars and does not support enhanced star formation as origin of the enhanced [O III] emission.
+This provides further support for a harder UV spectrum for RL quasars and does not support enhanced star formation as the origin of the enhanced [O III] emission.

-Another possibility is that the [O III] emission is significantly enhanced by the presence of the radio-jet itself, mainly due to jet-driven outflows.
-For moderate luminosity radio sources ( $L{\rm rad} < 10^{24} {\rm W \ Hz^{-1}}$ ) in particular in Seyfert galaxies it is well known that radio emission, possibly associated with a small scale/compact radio jet, is correlated with disturbed NLR kinematics, indicating the presence of an outflow (e.g. Heckman et al. 1981; Veilleux 1991; Whittle 1992; Husemann et al. 2013; Mullaney et al. 2013).
+Another possibility is that the [O III] emission is significantly enhanced by the presence of the radio jet itself, mainly due to jet-driven outflows.
+For radio sources with moderate luminosity $(L{\rm rad} < 10^{24} \, {\rm W \, Hz^{-1}})$, in particular in Seyfert galaxies, it is well known that radio emission, possibly associated with a small-scale/compact radio jet, is correlated with disturbed NLR kinematics, indicating the presence of an outflow (e.g., Heckman et al. 1981; Veilleux 1991; Whittle 1992; Husemann et al. 2013; Mullaney et al. 2013).
 An alternative suggestion for the origin of this radio emission is synchrotron emission from particles accelerated on the shock front of the radiatively driven outflow itself (Zakamska & Greene 2014).
-These objects do not posses the strong, large scale relativistic jets seen in RL quasars and in fact are classified as RQ.
-For low-z AGN with high radio luminosity $(L{\rm rad} \gtrsim 10^{24} \text{ W Hz}^{-1})$ no clear evidence for broadened narrow line widths is seen in large, statistical studies (Mullaney et al. 2013; Coziol et al. 2017).
-In high-z powerful radio galaxies, hosting luminous obscured quasars, ionized gas outflows traced by the [O III] line are frequently seen (Nesvadba et al. 2006, 2008, 2017), in particular for compact small-scale radio sources (Nesvadba et al. 2007; Kim et al. 2013).
-While the interpretation that the outflows in these sources are driven by the jet is very plausible, signatures of powerful outflows seem to be common in the general luminous RQ quasar population as well, in particular at high-z (e.g. Netzer et al. 2004; Liu et al. 2013; Brusa et al. 2015; Carniani et al. 2015; Bischetti et al. 2017).
-Currently the demographics and fundamental requirements to drive a powerful outflow in an AGN are still not well understood.
+These objects do not posses the strong, large-scale relativistic jets seen in RL quasars and are in fact classified as RQ.
+For low-z AGN with high radio luminosity $(L{\rm rad} \gtrsim 10^{24} \,{\rm W \, Hz^{-1}})$, no clear evidence for broadened narrow-line widths is seen in large statistical studies (Mullaney et al. 2013; Coziol et al. 2017).
+In high-z powerful radio galaxies, hosting luminous obscured quasars, ionized gas outflows traced by the [O III] line are frequently seen (Nesvadba et al. 2006, 2008, 2017), in particular, for compact small-scale radio sources (Nesvadba et al. 2007; Kim et al. 2013).
+While the interpretation that the outflows in these sources are driven by the jet is very plausible, signatures of powerful outflows seem to be common in the general luminous RQ quasar population as well, in particular at high-z (e.g., Netzer et al. 2004; Liu et al. 2013; Brusa et al. 2015; Carniani et al. 2015; Bischetti et al. 2017).
+Currently, the demographics and fundamental requirements to drive a powerful outflow in an AGN are still not well understood.